VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Experiments

-In the ACH task, DINO-HEAL leads to notable accuracy gains, with Video-LLaVA and Video-ChatGPT showing increases of +5.01\% and +4.77\% in Binary QA, respectively.\ For the TSH task, DINO-HEAL significantly enhances temporal coherence, with Video-ChatGPT achieving an +11.67\% gain and VideoLLaMA2 a substantial +18.83\% increase.\ In contrast, improvements in the STH task are more limited, with an average 0.86\% increase in performance.\ We attribute the phenomenon to the inherent focus of DINOv2, the visual encoder, on foreground objects rather than background elements or scene transitions, as it is primarily trained to extract visual features through discriminative self-supervised learning.\ This foreground bias enhanced DINO-HEAL's impact on action recognition, driving significant gains in ACH and TSH, but limits its effectiveness for background scene understanding, as models may overlook background changes crucial for accurate scene boundary detection.
+In the ACH task, DINO-HEAL leads to notable accuracy gains, with Video-LLaVA and Video-ChatGPT showing increases of +6.96\% and +4.46\% in Binary QA, respectively.\ For the TSH task, DINO-HEAL significantly enhances temporal coherence, with Video-ChatGPT achieving an +11.66\% gain and VideoLLaMA2 a substantial +18.33\% increase.\ In contrast, improvements in the STH task are more limited, with an average 1.01\% increase in performance.\ We attribute the phenomenon to the inherent focus of DINOv2, the visual encoder, on foreground objects rather than background elements or scene transitions, as it is primarily trained to extract visual features through discriminative self-supervised learning.\ This foreground bias enhanced DINO-HEAL's impact on action recognition, driving significant gains in ACH and TSH.
+However, it limits its effectiveness for background scene understanding, as models may overlook background changes crucial for accurate scene boundary detection.

-Additionally, DINO-HEAL is designed to be compatible with a variety of visual encoders beyond CLIP, such as LanguageBind-Video~\cite{languagebind} in Video-LLaVA and SigLIP~\cite{siglip} in VILA1.5.\ After applying DINO-HEAL, both Video-LLaVA and VILA1.5 demonstrate consistent improvements across nearly all tasks, underscoring DINO-HEAL's adaptability and effectiveness across diverse model architectures.
+DINO-HEAL is also designed to be compatible with a variety of visual encoders beyond CLIP, such as LanguageBind-Video~\cite{languagebind} in Video-LLaVA and SigLIP~\cite{siglip} in VILA1.5.\ After applying DINO-HEAL, both Video-LLaVA and VILA1.5 demonstrate consistent improvements across nearly all tasks, highlighting DINO-HEAL's versatility and effectiveness across diverse model architectures.